Abdul Qadir Ludhianvi

-Maulana Shah Abdul Qadir Ludhianvi (died 1860) was among the first Great Ulama of Islam to lead a rebellion in eastern Punjab, in Ludhiana, against the British East India Company in the Indian Rebellion of 1857.
-He was among the brave leaders who participated in the war with Bahadur Shah Zafar.
+Maulana Abdul Qadir Ludhianvi (died 1860) was among the first Great Ulama of Islam to lead a rebellion in eastern Punjab, in Ludhiana, against the British East India Company in the Indian Rebellion of 1857.
+He was among the leaders who participated in the war with Bahadur Shah Zafar.

 Early life

-Ludhianvi belonged to Arain tribe of Punjab.
-He was the grandfather of Maulana Habib-ur-Rehman Ludhianvi and great-great-grandfather of Maulana Habibur Rahman Sani.
+Maulana Abdul Qadir Ludhianvi belonged to Arain tribe of Punjab.
+He was the father and grand father of the family of Ulema e Ludhiana.

 Rebellion

-In 1857, issued a fatwa against the British rulers.
-He then made way to Delhi to support Bahadur Shah Zafar.
+Ludhianvi then made way to Delhi to support Bahadur Shah Zafar.
 When the First War of Indian Independence erupted, a fatwa was issued against the British rulers, calling upon Muslims and Hindus alike to rise against the colonial power.
-Among the leading figures who responded with unshakable resolve was a fiery revolutionary from Punjab, who dedicated his life to the struggle against foreign domination.
-He gathered a formidable force of local fighters, peasants, artisans, and loyal supporters, uniting them under the common cause of freedom.
+Among the leading figures who responded was a revolutionary from Punjab, who dedicated his life to the struggle against foreign domination.
+He gathered a force of local fighters, peasants, artisans, and loyal supporters, uniting them under the common cause of freedom.

-With sheer courage and determination, his army succeeded in driving the British not only out of Ludhiana but also from the historic city of Panipat, which had long been a battlefield of India’s destiny.
+His army succeeded in driving the British not only out of Ludhiana but also from the historic city of Panipat, which had long been a battlefield of India’s destiny.
 From there, he marched towards Delhi, the symbolic heart of Hindustan, to extend his support to Bahadur Shah Zafar, the last Mughal emperor who had been reluctantly declared the leader of the revolt.

-In Delhi, he joined hands with the fearless General Bakht Khan, who was commanding the rebel forces against the British.
+In Delhi, he joined hands with General Bakht Khan, who was commanding the rebel forces against the British.
 Together, they waged intense battles in the streets, especially around Chandni Chowk, the very heart of the capital.
 The resistance was fierce but costly.
-In one of the decisive confrontations, his wife, a woman of extraordinary courage, fought shoulder to shoulder with him and his men.
+In one of the decisive confrontations, his wife fought shoulder to shoulder with him and his men.
 She, along with seven of his most loyal comrades, attained martyrdom in the flames of battle.

-Her body, draped in honor and sacrifice, was laid to rest in the courtyard of the historic Fatehpuri Mosque in Delhi, a place that became a silent witness to her bravery and devotion.
-This sacrifice symbolized not only the spirit of 1857 but also the immense role of women in the fight for independence—something often overlooked in conventional narratives.
+Her body, draped in honor and sacrifice, was laid to rest in the courtyard of the historic Fatehpuri Mosque in Delhi.
+This sacrifice symbolized not only the spirit of 1857 but also the immense role of women in the fight for independence.

 Death

-After the failure of 1857 rebellion, he made his way back and stayed in a village near Ludhiana called Shatrana for a while.
+After the failure of 1857 rebellion, he made his way back and stayed in a village near Ludhiana called Sutlana for a while.
 The British army chased Maulana back to the village.
 The Muslim tribes opposed the British forces allowing him to escape to nearby forests.
 He died in 1860 on his way to Ludhiana.